salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ### Step 2

-In Step 2, the 'Datalake for Vera Amp Impact' app will gather credentials to connect to the NPO Salesforce Organization.
-For AWS to access the NPO's Salesforce data, we will need user authorization.
-For this, the app gives guidance to the user to create a dedicated Salesforce user with the necessary profile or permission set that provides:
+In Step 2, the 'Datalake for Vera Amp Impact' app will gather credentials to connect to the Amp Impact Client's Salesforce Organization.
+For AWS to access the Amp Impact Client's Salesforce data, we will need user authorization.
+For this, the app gives guidance to the user to create a dedicated Amp Impact Salesforce user with the necessary profile or permission set that provides:

-- Access to the objects and fields in Salesforce that you plan to sync
+- Access to the Amp Impact objects and fields in Salesforce that you plan to sync
 - System Permission: API Enabled
 - System Permission: Manage Connected Apps